New York Uber Accident Lawyer

 In 2009, Uber took the world by storm.
 The ridesharing giant offered urban residents and tourists an inexpensive, fast, and reliable way to get around town.
 By 2011, Uber conquered New York City and started service throughout Manhattan and the five boroughs.

 While the city’s cab companies initially resisted the competition, by 2015, it was Uber’s most profitable market.
-Yet, the growth of ridesharing services like Uber and Lyft has not come without difficulty.
+Yet, the growth of ridesharing services like Uber has not come without difficulty.

 The increase in Uber vehicles on the road has resulted in serious and fatal accidents to pedestrians, bicyclists, and other drivers.

 If you suffer an injury in an Uber accident in New York, do you know where to turn for help?
 Who pays your medical expenses?
 Is Uber responsible?
-Contact the New York personal injury lawyers at Jacoby & Meyers, LLP today for a free consultation.
+Contact the New York Uber Accident Attorneys at Jacoby & Meyers, LLP today for a free consultation.

 Successful New York Uber Accident Lawyers